Blender Bros.: Plot

 In the future, humans and anthropomorphic animals, called Animalmen, coexist.
 The number of Animalmen eventually surpasses the number of humans, and a group of anti-human Animal-Men, the Zooligans, plan to destroy the humans and rule the galaxy.
 The protagonist, Blender, a dog-like animal and the leader of the Cosmo Keepers, is determined to save the galaxy from the evil Zooligans.

 Blender is aided by the Mini Bros., a series of ball-like robots that exhibit various special support abilities, including illuminating dark areas and healing Blender.

 Reception

 Blender Bros. received mixed to positive reviews, averaging a score of 73/100 on Metacritic based on 10 critics' reviews.

-Tim Tracy of Game Spot gave this a 7.4 and wrote, "If you enjoy good 2D platform games, you can't go wrong with this one."
+Tim Tracy of GameSpot gave this a 7.4 and wrote, "If you enjoy good 2D platform games, you can't go wrong with this one."
 Craig Harris from IGN described the game as "pretty typical for a platformer" and overall as a 'fun, easy challenge", praising the multiplayer functions, ultimately giving the game a 7.8.

 A common criticism of the game was that it was too short and easy to beat.
 The game's translations from Japanese to English were also criticized.